 Assamese Muslims are less orthodox than most other Asian Muslims.
 These Muslims are involved in Hindu festivals and customs.
 Perhaps they would be open to hearing about the life of Christ during Easter or Christmas celebrations put on by believers in this part of India.

-"But Jesus told him, “No!
-The Scriptures say, ‘People do not live by bread alone, but by every word that comes from the mouth of God.’”"
+"But he answered, It is written, Man shall not live by bread alone, but by every word that comes from the mouth of God."
 Matthew 4:4

 Pray that today’s people group to learn and understand that the Bible comes from the mouth and mind of the one, true God.